RSSchermer/entitytled/README.md

 ```

 The `Movie` 'to one' `Director` relationship in this example is a direct
-relationship; yhe foreign key in this example is the `directorID` field on the
+relationship; the foreign key in this example is the `directorID` field on the
 `Movie` entity type.
 We've also specified a foreign key constraint in our table
 definition (see [Slick's documentation for more details on table definition](http://slick.typesafe.com/doc/2.1.0/schemas.html)):